zarusz/SlimMessageBus/docs/intro.md

 ### Produce request message

-One requriement is that request messages implement the interface `IRequestMessage<TResponse>`:
+One requirement is that request messages implement the interface `IRequestMessage<TResponse>`:

 ```cs
 public class SomeRequest : IRequestMessage<SomeResponse>